Veterinary Internships Abroad

 University students must complete a certain number of hours in different areas to validate their ...

-This veterinary internship program is in Ecuador.
-It takes place in an animal shelter located in the heart of the Amazonian forest in Puyo.
-The centre collects animals abused, orphaned or rescued from illegal trade in Ecuador.
+Located in the Amazon rainforest, the centre collects animals abused, orphaned, or rescued from illegal trade in Ecuador.
 It is a unique opportunity to work with experts while exploring wild species from the Amazon rainforest.

 veterinary internship south africa

 This veterinary internship takes place in South Africa with our partner NGO.
 Interns are supervised by experts and benefit from in-depth feedback throughout the project.
-Students join a multicultural team and work on a reserve contributing to the protection of the region’s wildlife daily.
+Students join a multicultural team and work on a reserve contributing to wildlife monitoring, disease prevention, and reserve health management.

 where to do your gap year